plasma4/RuntimeFS/README.md

 You can try to make the code less obvious if you want but ultimately **no system is truly impenetrable** so it depends on how far you want to go.

 ### TODO
+- Support for other browsers with a `webkitdirectory` input and `.zip` export
 - Console log and JS execution panel (for some cases where Inspect is disabled)
 - Basic editing of the local file system